-Pupils display positive attitudes towards books and reading Pupils read widely and express preferences about the books they read.
-The school's curriculum offer includes a wide Develop a clearly structured curriculum which range of experiences which enrich and builds in opportunities to address the deficits in broaden the children's thinking experience which PPG/ Disadvantaged pupils may All PPG/Disadvantaged children have the face in comparison to their non-PPG peers. opportunity to experience the school Develop and ensure hardware is provided where curriculum on an equal basis with non-d required to ensure technology is not a barrier to PPG Curriculum Guarantees in place and clearly children and others.
-This is done through purchase of understood by all stakeholders laptops to be specifically used to ensure technology Records show that the vast majority of PPG is accessed. pupils (95%+) are accessing the breadth of experiences included in the guarantees.
-All PPG children are accessing a residential visit during their time at Maltby Lilly Hall Academy.
-Remote package and offer in place and used regularly by PPG and other children to access learning where required.
-Opportunities are given to ensure tuition for catch up is targeted at PPG children in core subjects.
-Hardware is used for those children who need it to be able to access curriculum elements from home.
+- The school's curriculum offer includes a wide range of experiences which enrich and broaden the children's thinking - All PPG/Disadvantaged children have the opportunity to experience the school curriculum on an equal basis with nondisadvantaged pupils. - Curriculum Guarantees (MLHA Passport) in place and clearly understood by all stakeholders - Records show that the vast majority of PPG pupils (95%+) are accessing the breadth of experiences included in the guarantees. - All PPG children are accessing a residential visit during their time at Maltby Lilly Hall Academy. - Remote package and offer in place and used regularly by PPG and other children to access learning. - Hardware is used for those children who need it to be able to access curriculum elements from home.